UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 ---

+## Resetting the Index

-We must take care with the `index` argument when transforming dataframes.
+We must take extra precautions with the `index` argument when transforming dataframes.
 This argument will only accept column labels and not column index labels.

-Before we do any type of transformation, it’s a good idea to reset and remove and labels an an index.
+Before we do any type of transformation, it’s a good idea to reset and remove and labels an index.
+This can be done with `.reset_index()` which converts the index to a regular column.

-This can be done with `.reset_index()` This converts the index to a regular column.
-On our trusty cereal dataset, we see the name column as our index and we can reset it by calling `.reset_index()`
+On our cereal dataset, we see `name` as the index and we can reset it by calling `.reset_index()`.

 ``` python
 cereal.head()